All Episodes

 Civil action.

-Might sue him for defamation or I don't know, what pain and suffering from the bruises or whatever, whatever.
+Might sue him for defamation or, I don't know, pain and suffering from the bruises or whatever.

 Just because they're not going to go after felony battery, misdemeanor battery, doesn't mean she can't go and take civil action.

-And I think the pro the state attorney here mentioned that Lewandowski, did I see that he apologized?
+And I think the state attorney here mentioned that Lewandowski, did I see this?

 That it was not known, but that he did apologize.